The best movies to stream on Valentine's Day

 Watch The Notebook on Netflix

 Once is a beautiful movie about an unnamed Irish busker and an unnamed Czech pianist who meet cute on the streets of Dublin, deciding to record a demo together.
 Slowly, the pair starts to fall in love, with their songs acting as a reflection of their budding relationship.
 An indie which took the world by storm, Once is an absolutely splendid musical romance with a wonderful soundtrack that you'll likely want to acquire immediately after your first viewing.

 Eternal Sunshine of the Spotless Mind

 Most of us have had relationships that ended in heartbreak, so if a company came along with the technology to delete a person from your memory forever, would you do it?
 That's the premise of Eternal Sunshine of the Spotless Mind, a film from the brilliant, twisted mind of Charlie Kaufman (Being John Malkovich, Adaptation).
 Joel (Jim Carrey) is devastated when he runs into his ex-girlfriend, Clementine (Kate Winslet), and realises she has no memory of him whatsoever.
-Unable to deal with the heartache, Joel contacts the company that did it in order to do the same thing to her.
+Unable to deal with the heartache, Joel contacts the company that wiped him from her memory in order to do the same thing in return.
 However, as his bad memories start vanishing before him, so do the good ones, and now Joel wants out.
 Can he stop it?
 Or will Joel lose Clementine forever?
 An undisputed masterpiece that demands to be watched.